-We believe that the correlation between the climate strikes and the increase of the skeptics' impact is not random.
-Besides such an increase, we already observed in Figure \ref{fig:polarization_dynamics} a significant drop in polarization at the dates of the strikes that was not caused by changes in chamber sizes.
-There are several explanations for such a correlation with size and polarization, ranging from an endogenous social reaction from the climate skeptics to a coordinated response using bots \cite{cinelli2022coordinated}, where the bots massively retweeted the skeptic \textit{and} believers leading users during the dates of the strikes.
-While we cannot establish its causes with this analysis, we find it remarkable that we can observe such a signal from several angles purely from our unsupervised construction of echo chambers.
+We believe the correlation between climate strikes and the increase in the skeptics' impact is not random.
+Besides such an increase, we already observed in Figure \ref{fig:polarization_dynamics} a significant drop in polarization at the dates of the strikes that were not caused by changes in chamber sizes.
+There are several explanations for this correlation with size and polarization, ranging from an endogenous social reaction among climate skeptics to a coordinated response using bots \cite{cinelli2022coordinated}, where the bots massively retweeted the skeptic \textit{and} believers leading users during the dates of the strikes.
+While we cannot determine its causes with this analysis, we find it remarkable that we can observe such a signal from several angles, purely through our unsupervised construction of echo chambers.